Measurements of the charge ratio and polarization of cosmic-ray muons with the Super-Kamiokande detector: Introduction

 Figure~\ref{fig:mu_contribution} shows the expected fraction of parent particles that produce cosmic-ray muons at the Kamioka site by the Honda flux model~\cite{Honda:2015fha}.
 The main source of cosmic-ray muons is pion decays at low energy.
 On the other hand, the contribution of pion decays is suppressed at high energy because the interactions with atmospheric nuclei before their decays increase due to their relatively long lifetime.
 Thus, the contribution of kaon decays relatively increases at high energy.
 This phenomenon is parameterized in Ref.~\cite{Gaisser:2011klf} by using critical energy of $\varepsilon_{\pi} = 115$~GeV~($\varepsilon_{K} = 850$~GeV), which is the energy of pion~(kaon) where the probabilities of causing interaction and decay are equal.
 For the muon energy of $E_{\mu}>\varepsilon_{\pi}/\cos\theta_{\mathrm{Zenith}}$, the contribution of pion decays is suppressed while the contribution of kaon decays increases, where the dependence of zenith angle~($\theta_{\mathrm{Zenith}}$) due to the air density profile change is taken into account.
 This tendency continues until $E_{\mu}\gg \varepsilon_{K}/\cos \theta_{\mathrm{Zenith}}$.

 The charge ratio, which is defined as the ratio of the number of positive particles to negative particles, is an important observable to constrain the flavor ratio of atmospheric neutrinos.
-The kaon charge ratio is larger than that of pions because positive kaons are produced associated with lambda particles in air showers, and this results in the higher production rate than that of negative kaons.
+The kaon charge ratio is larger than that of pions because positive kaons production is associated with lambda particles in air showers, and this results in a higher production rate than that of negative kaons.
 The contribution of kaon decays to muon production increases at high $E_{\mu} \cos \theta_{\mathrm{Zenith}}$ as explained above, and this results in the rise of muon charge ratio~\cite{Schreiner:2009pf, Gaisser:2011klf}.
 Figure~\ref{fig:cr_honda} shows the muon charge ratio expected by two theoretical models; the Honda flux model~\cite{Honda:2015fha} and the $\pi K$ model~\cite{Schreiner:2009pf}.
+The Honda flux model is a full simulation of the atmospheric neutrino and muon fluxes.
+Since it simulates the interaction between primary cosmic-rays and the nucleus in the atmosphere considering the modern spectrum and composition of primary cosmic-rays, this model can predict not only the muon charge ratio but also the polarization of cosmic-ray muons in the energy range from MeV to PeV.
+The simulation of muon polarization is detailed in Appendix~\ref{sec:mc-pol}.
+On the other hand, the $\pi K$ model predicts only the muon charge ratio in the energy range from $10$~GeV to PeV because this model has been empirically constructed from past experimental data above $10$~GeV.
+The $\pi K$ model parameterizes the charge ratio considering the critical energy of pion and kaon decays and the zenith angle of cosmic ray muons.
+Details of the parameterization are described in Sect.~\ref{sec:charge_result}.

 Since the interaction length of the parent meson depends on $E_{\mu} \cos \theta_{\mathrm{Zenith}}$, the charge ratio for vertically down-going muons is higher than that for horizontally going muons, as shown in Fig.~\ref{fig:cr_honda}.